DudeThatsErin/Asteroids-Game/README.md

 Once you download it.
 Extract it to where you would like to keep the game.

-All you have to do from there is run the `Asteroids3.exe` file.
+All you have to do from there is run the `Asteroids.exe` file.

 **DO NOT MOVE OR DELETE THE OTHER FILES - THEY ARE NECESSARY FOR GAME FUNCTIONS**

 ### Controls